 A practical application for STEM-Trek’s Knowledge Network

-Doctoral Researcher Anne Meade (The Irish Software Engineering Research Centre) attended the 2011 EU-US High Performance Computing (HPC) Summer School.
-Since then, she has kept in touch with many of the 60 attendees from 20 countries.
-Recently, her lab conducted a survey of HPC experts.
-Meade sought help from STEM-Trek’s robust knowledge network to solicit input from the HPC arena.
-Their feedback added value to the survey that will be useful to the entire global HPC community which she has agreed to share with STEM-Trek.
+Doctoral Researcher Anne Meade (The Irish Software Engineering Research Centre) attended an EU-US High Performance Computing (HPC) Summer School.
+She has kept in touch with many of the 60 attendees from 20 countries she met during the activity.
+Her lab conducted a survey of HPC experts, and Meade sought help from STEM-Trek’s robust knowledge network to solicit input from the global HPC arena.
+Stakeholder feedback added value to the survey that will be useful to everyone; she agreed to share it via STEM-Trek.